-Now in its 15th year, Recycle Week returns at a pivotal moment with public interest for less waste continuing to surge.
-According to recyclenow.com, 84% of people are motivated to be good recyclers, yet we all need reminding why it’s a worthwhile endeavour.
+Now in its 15th year, Recycle Week returns at a pivotal moment with public interest for waste reduction continuing to surge.
+Andy Marsh, our EHS specialist, explores the challenges and solutions to recycling and raising waste awareness in the workplace.

 Remember, 79% of all the plastic waste ever produced is still in the environment and around 12 million tonnes enters our oceans every year.
 It’s not just plastics that cause waste.
 Roughly one third of all the food produced for humans gets wasted too.